 • Working in this industry may involve shift work and working weekends.

-• It involves handling a variety of animals which requires a reasonable level of fitness and stamina.
+• It involves handling a variety of animals which requires a reasonable level of fitness and stamina daily.

 Enrolment